UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Who has better reviews, TXU or Discount Power?

-TXU Energy generally holds higher customer satisfaction ratings, particularly regarding their mobile app usability and customer support.
+TXU Energy generally holds higher customer satisfaction ratings, particularly regarding their mobile app usability and reliable customer support.
 Discount Power reviews often feature complaints from customers who missed a bill credit threshold and were surprised by a higher-than-expected bill.

 About the Author